syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 SfChart provides a way to arrange multiple series inside the same chart area, giving the chart more space than x-axis and y-axis.These axes can be arranged in a stack or in a side by side pattern.

 By default, all the series are plotted based on Primary and Secondary Axis.
 You can add more axes by adding additional axis to the series.
-There are two properties XAxis and YAxis in all the series, except Accumulation Series.
+These are are properties XAxis and YAxis in all the series, except Accumulation Series.

 {% highlight xml %}